Skip to main content

 Associate

+After earning his undergraduate degree with honors from Mississippi College, Joshua attended Baylor Law School where he graduated in the top ten percent of his class.
 At Baylor, Joshua served as an executive editor for the Baylor Law Review and participated on Baylor’s Interscholastic Moot Court Team.
 For his involvement and success, Joshua received the Brian J. Serr Excellence in Appellate Advocacy Award as well as a series of awards for his advocacy skills—both written and oral—for various competitions.
 Joshua also worked as a research assistant to distinguished Baylor Law School Professor James Underwood—writing extensively on improper joinder throughout the circuits.
-Additionally, Joshua provided legal aid to active duty military members and veterans in the Armed Forces Retirement Home covering estate planning, naturalization, and landlord/tenant disputes.

 Admissions